nichomueller/ROManifolds.jl/docs/src/steady.md

 ## RB solver

-Finally, we are ready to begin the ROM part.
+Finally, we are ready to begin the ROManifolds part.
 The first part consists in defining the problem's [`RBSolver`](@ref), i.e. the reduced counterpart of a FE solver:

 ```julia
 tol = 1e-4